qazwart/ivy.dir/README.txt

 =======================

 * target/findbugs.xml     - Findbugs Output
 * target/apidocs/        - Location of all Javadocs
 * target/surfire-tests/   - All tests in XML format
 * target/pmd.xml          - PMD output
 * target/cpd.xml          - CPD output
 * target/checkstyles.xml  - Checkstyles output
 * target/archive/         - File to save for this build
+* target/maven/		  - Where the Maven distributed jars are stored.
+                            There should be a sub directory for each jar file that is being deployed to Maven

 BUILD WORKINGS